iris-GmbH/iris-kas/README.md

 > :information_source: Before creating a release in iris-kas, ensure you have appropriate releases in meta-iris(-base) layer repositories.

-> :information_source: A release always represents a single release target (e.g. IRMA6R1 OR IRMA6R2), which is determined by the commit prefix.
+> :information_source: A release always represents a single product release (e.g. IRMA6R1 OR IRMA6R2), which is determined by the commit prefix.
 Currently supported commit prefixes are: `irma6r1-`, `irma6r2-`.
-Thus, the <RELEASE_VERSION> placeholder must match the following REGEX: `^irma6r[1-2]-\d+\.\d+\.\d+(-\w+)?$`.
-Click [here](https://regex101.com/r/Sq45x0/1) to easily validate your <RELEASE_VERSION> string.
+Thus, the <RELEASE_VERSION> placeholder must match [this](https://regex101.com/r/Sq45x0/1) regular expression.

 1. Ensure your `iris-kas` develop branch is up-to-date: `git checkout develop && git pull --ff-only`.
 2. Create a release or support branch, branching of the current develop (e.g. `release/irma6r1-3.0.0`, `support/irma6r2-3.0.0-support_suffix`): `git checkout -b release/<RELEASE_VERSION>`.
-3. Run `make prepare-release`, which will force-update layer repositories, checkout the master branch on meta-iris(-base) layer repositories and create a KAS lock file `kas-irma6-base.lock.yml`.
+3. The command `MULTI_CONF=<MULTI_CONF> make prepare-release` will force-update layer repositories, checkout the master branch on meta-iris(-base) layer repositories and create a KAS lock file `kas-<MULTI_CONF>.lock.yml`, where `MULTI_CONF` is a MULTI_CONF relevant to the release. **Repeat this step for all product relevant MULTI_CONFs!** (e.g. for irma6r1 with `imx8mp-irma6r2` and `qemux86-64-r2`)
-4. Verify the content of the lock file.
-If you are doing a support release on the meta-iris(-base) repositories, manually update the commit hashes in the lock file appropriately.
+4. Verify the content of the lock files.
+If you are doing a support release on the meta-iris(-base) repositories, manually update the commit hashes in **all** the lock files appropriately.
 5. create a commit: `git commit -m "Prepare release <RELEASE_VERSION>"`.
 6. create a commit tag: `git tag <RELEASE_VERSION>`.
 7. Push commit and commit tag to remote: `git push && git push origin <RELEASE_VERSION>`.